Larssentech/garmin/README.md

 Notes
 =====
 The architecture of the app is very much Object-Oriented.
-An alternative approach could have been a collection of classes with static methods (as instantiation is not needed ,strictly speaking) following a functional paradigm.
+An alternative approach could have been a collection of classes with static methods (as instantiation is not needed, strictly speaking) following a functional paradigm.

 Licensing
 =========